 This new Census tract level characterization of geographic isolation is continuous and accounts for proximity to and the density of proximal populations.
 We're hopeful that it will support advancement in rural health disparities research and policy.

-This web page hosts a downloadable comma separated value data file containing Census tract level isolation scores for all of the U.S. linked with the FIPS codes that identify each tract (and its state and county).
+This web page hosts downloadable comma separated value data files containing Census tract or zip-code level isolation scores for all of the U.S. linked with their associated area identifiers (11 digit FIPS code or 5 digit zip code).

 The peer-reviewed article that describes the creation and validation of these scores is published in the journal Social Science & Medicine.